 1 PERSON EVERY 2 DAYS

-If you feel like it might be overwhelming to pray over these names every day and then write a postcard at the end of the month long season...you could pray over 1 name every 2 days.
+If you feel like it might be overwhelming to pray over every single name or request every day...you could pray over 1 person or thing every 2 days.
 Spend those two days dedicating each prayer to that person — pray for all areas of their life — their relationships with family & friends, their work, their neighborhood, their relationship with God, their hopes and dreams, etc. Pray as you lay down to sleep and when you wake up.
 Carry their name on a small piece of paper wherever you go those two days.
 And after those two days, write their postcard.
-You can hold it and mail it at the end of the season, or you can mail it right away.
+Consider writing a card to that person and mailing it, if that's appropriate!

 I am a highly visual person.
 I like to see and imagine things as I pray or work on a project.
 When it comes to praying for someone, I like to imagine that person in my mind.
 I try to slow down, connect with the Lord, and bring a name before him in a time of imaginative prayer.
 With my list, I will likely sit in quiet, in a place that inspires me...outside if weather permits or by favorite window and try imaginative prayer.